engageinteractive/laravel-frontend/README.md

 }
 ```

-Now, throughout the package when the `ConfigProvider` is requested via the laravel service container, yours will be created instead.
+Now, throughout the package when the `ConfigProvider` is requested via the Laravel service container, yours will be created instead.

 ## Laravel Compatibility

-Works on Larvel 5.5 and 5.6.
+Works on Laravel 5.5 and 5.6.

 ## License